anders-wartoft/LogGenerator/README.md

 #### Write to null
 This will throw away the result.
 It is useful, e.g., when testing for performance.

-To send the text "test" 100.000 times and discard the result, but to see the eps and bps, use:

-`java -jar LogGenerator-with-dependencies.jar -i static  -in "test" -o null  -s true -l 100000`

 Parameters: `-o null`

 Example: `-o null`

+To send the text "test" 100.000 times over UDP and discard the result, but to see the eps and bps, use:

+Server:

+`java -jar LogGenerator-with-dependencies.jar -i udp -in 9999  -o cmd  -s true  -gd "(\\d+)$"`

+In another command window, start the client (same jar file):

+`java -jar LogGenerator-with-dependencies.jar -i counter  -in "test" -o udp -on localhost:9999  -s true -limit 1000`

 ### Filter modules:
 - Add a header